What is a Sommelier?

 Should I Become a Restaurant Sommelier?

-The most common type of sommelier works for a restaurant, also known as the “somm.”
-On the floor, somms provide restaurant customers recommendations for a wine to pair with their dinner.
+The most common type of sommelier, also known as the “somm,” works for a restaurant.
+On the floor, somms recommend wines to pair with restaurant customers’ dinners.
 However, the real work is done behind the scenes.

 A somm is the restaurant’s in-house wine educator, responsible for training the bartenders and waitstaff.
 They also manage the wine list and maintain their wine cellar inventory.
 They also meet with wine suppliers and taste wines, often in the afternoon.
-Being up-to-date on wine trends and producers is a vital part of the job.
+Being up-to-date on wine trends and producers is vital to the job.

 Are There Different Types of Sommeliers?